USSF-ORBIT/ussf-portal/docs/adr/0005-use-Docker-for-running-the-application.md

 See below for full details & pros and cons of each.

 ## Pros and Cons of the Options <!-- optional -->

-See the diagrams for an illustration of the two options.
-Both options also assume the following:

 ### Local Development

 ### Development done on local workstation and application (and supporting services) running on local workstation